Political Parties and American Politics

 IV.
 Learning Objectives

-B. The historical development of political parties, including the factors that have in recent times weakened the parties and their impact on both electoral outcomes and government decision-making.
+- Identify the factors that have in recent times weakened the parties and explain their impact on both electoral outcomes and government decision-making;

 • plagiarism (turning in work not written by you, or lacking proper citation),